Customize Consent Preferences

 “Up until March 8, 2023, the Ministry of Health (MOH) hasn’t received or issued any applications for clinical trial import licenses (CTIL) or clinical trial exemptions for manufacturing (CTX) regarding the import of products (medicines) containing cannabis extract for clinical trials in Malaysia,” said Dr. Zaliha.

-“The MOH is open to any research and clinical trials involving cannabis extract for medical use.
+The Ministry of Health welcomes any research and clinical trials focused on cannabis extract for medical purposes.
 If a product is scientifically shown to be effective for treating certain diseases, the relevant party can apply to register it with the Drug Control Authority and eventually market it in Malaysia.”

 Share: